How Often Should You Get a Professional Deep Conditioning Treatment?

 | Thick or curly hair | Every 2–3 weeks |

-At S285, professional deep conditioning is viewed as part of a larger hair care strategy.
+A professional deep conditioning hair treatment provides targeted repair, hydration, and long-lasting results tailored to your hair’s condition.
+At Studio 285, professional deep conditioning is viewed as part of a larger hair care strategy.

 Monthly Salon Care